bnclabs/gostore/llrb/README.md

 operations an LLRB instance will incur memory cost.
 Apart from that it is straight forward and should not throw any surprises.

-With MVCC enabled, all index-write operations are serialsed but there can be any number of concurrent readers.
-Note that, with MVCC, read can be issued only on index-snapshots, any reads on the index itself are simply not allowed.
+When using MVCC, all index-write operations are serialsed but there can be any number of concurrent readers on a MVCC snapthos.

-With MVCC enabled, LLRB will spawn two background routines:
-* Writer routine to serialize all write operations.
-* Snapshot ticker, that will keep generating snapshots.
-It ensures that there is alteast only snapshot to read at any given time.
+When reads are called on the MVCC instance it will block all other write operations.
+But readin on MVCC snapshot will not block write operations.

+For each MVCC instance there will be single go-routine spawned to generate periodic snapshots.

 Snapshots
 ---------

-Snapshots matter only when MVCC is enabled.
-Enabling or disabling MVCC is based on the ratio between write operations and read operations.
-For write intensive applications, it is recommended to disable MVCC.
-While Read intensive applications might want to enable MVCC and use concurrent readers.
+Snapshots matter only with MVCC.
+For write intensive applications, it is recommended to use LLRB.
+While Read intensive applications might want to use MVCC and use concurrent readers on MVCC Snapshots.

-When MVCC is enabled, eead operations are allowed only on the snapshots.
-It important to Release the snapshot withing few milliseconds, especially when there are thousands of concurrent writes happening.

 Memory fragmentation
 --------------------